-Vitamin K Deficiency
+Causes of Vitamin K Deficiency

 The most common causes of vitamin K deficiency are insufficient dietary intake, inadequate absorption, and decreased storage of the vitamin due to liver disease, but it may also be caused by decreased production in the intestines.

-- Malabsorption, especially impaired absorption of fats due to diseases such as cystic fibrosis, celiac disease, chronic pancreatitis or Crohn's disease, may also cause vitamin K deficiency.
+- Malabsorption, especially impaired absorption of fats due to diseases such as cystic fibrosis, celiac disease, chronic pancreatitis or Crohns disease, may cause vitamin K deficiency.
 Choleostatic liver diseases such as a bile duct obstruction or primary biliary cirrhosis can also lead to malabsorption and a deficiency in vitamin K.

 - Deficiencies in newborns are associated with hemorrhagic disease of the newborn (also called vitamin K deficiency bleeding or VKDB).
 This can cause bleeding and bruising and, in severe cases, can lead to fatal bleeding into the brain.
-VKDB used to be a relatively common occurrence as newborns have small stores of vitamin K when they are born, their intestines do not yet have established normal flora, and breast milk does not provide them with much vitamin K. In addition, if the newborn's mother takes certain drugs during pregnancy, such as anti-seizure medications, then the infant may be vitamin K deficient at birth.
-These situations have now been largely resolved with the routine practice of administering a vitamin K shot to all newborns shortly after birth as recommended by the American Academy of Pediatrics.
+VKDB used to be a relatively common occurrence as newborns have small stores of vitamin K when they are born, their intestines do not yet have established normal flora, and breast milk does not provide them with much vitamin K. In addition, if the newborn's mother takes certain drugs during pregnancy, such as anti-seizure medications, then the infant may be vitamin K-deficient at birth.
+These situations have now been largely resolved with the routine practice of administering a vitamin K injection to all newborns shortly after birth as recommended by the American Academy of Pediatrics.
 When surgeries are necessary, the infants may also be given vitamin K before the procedure to prevent excessive bleeding.